mentalisttraceur/python-raise/README.rst

 Design Decisions
 ----------------

-* We allow ``exception`` to be either an instance or a type, because this convention is *very* ingrained in Python.
+* Allow ``exception`` to be either an instance or a type, because this convention is *very* ingrained in Python.

-* We do not currently implement an equivalent to Python 3's ``except ... from ...`` syntax.
+* Do not currently implement an equivalent to Python 3's ``except ... from ...`` syntax.

   Ultimately, this syntax just assigns one exception as an attribute